 When a record of a safeguarding concern is passed to the DSL, the DSL will record the time and date the record of concern was received via MyConcern.
 The DSL will assess the concern and, taking into account any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached.
 If the DSL is unsure whether the threshold has been met they will contact the MASH Professional Consultation Line for advice (0345 606 1499).
-Where appropriate, the DSL will complete and submit the SSCB multi agency referral form (MARF) (available on the SSCB website).
+Where appropriate, the DSL will complete and submit the Suffolk Safeguarding Partnership (SSP) multi agency referral form (MARF) (available on the SSP website)1.

-Where the DSL believes that a child or young person may be at imminent and significant harm risk of harm they should call Customer First immediately and then complete the SSCB
+Where the DSL believes that a child or young person may be at imminent and significant harm risk of harm they should call Customer First immediately and then complete the SSP MARF within 24 hours to confirm the referral.
+In these circumstances, it is important that any consultation should not delay a referral to Customer First.